 - 2¼ cups gluten free flour blend

-- ½ cup cocoa powder not drinking chocolate
+- ½ cup cocoa powder Be sure to use cocoa powder, not drinking chocolate

 - 3 teaspoons gluten free baking powder